 Prizes have been donated generously by local businesses, the City of Logan, non-profit organizations, and concerned citizens.
 For 2020, about $5,000 in cash, gift cards, and merchandise was donated and given to students designing winning public service announcements at both the high school and county levels.
 Winning submissions were reprinted and displayed in the media and throughout various communities during inversion season in 2019, and will be again in 2020.

 Each high school selected their winners by mid-January, 2020, and the top public service announcements engaged in a statewide competition where a panel of prominent judges (representing environmental science, art, and business) selected the Grand Prize winners, announced at the Nora Eccles Harrison Museum of Art at USU in Logan, February 2020.
 Each Grand Prize student winner won a larger cash prize.

-Self-reported measures by teens involved in the poster contest indicate that teens perceive to be empowered to make a difference as “change agents.”
+Self-reported measures by teens involved in the contest indicate that teens perceive to be empowered to make a difference as “change agents.”
 They report that the contest does educate them about local air pollution and that they are more willing to act on preserving air quality.
-Some evidence also indicates that they are influencing their parents to engage in preserving air quality as well (in what Brain and Stafford call “the inconvenient youth” effect).
+Some evidence also indicates that they are influencing their parents to engage in preserving air quality as well (in what McCann and Stafford call “the inconvenient youth” effect).